hn-frontend-reegie/shopify-app-template-remix-hn/README.md

 This will not affect production, since tunnels are only for local development.

-### Using MongoDB and Prisma

-By default this template uses SQLlite as the database.
-It is recommended to move to a persisted database for production.
-If you choose to use MongoDB, you will need to make some modifications to the schema and prisma configuration.
-For more information please see the [Prisma MongoDB documentation](https://www.prisma.io/docs/orm/overview/databases/mongodb).

-Alternatively you can use a MongDB database directly with the [MongoDB session storage adapter](https://github.com/Shopify/shopify-app-js/tree/main/packages/apps/session-storage/shopify-app-session-storage-mongodb).

 #### Mapping the id field

 In MongoDB, an ID must be a single field that defines an @id attribute and a @map("\_id") attribute.